knative/docs/docs/serving/istio-authorization.md

 ---

 When you deployed app to Knative Serving, serving system pods such as activator and autoscaler access to your app.
-Hence, you have to allow the requests to your app when you configure security features such as istio authorization policy.
+If you have configured additional security features, such as Istio's authorization policy, you must enable access to your Knative service for these system pods.

 > Tip: This example assumes that your application enabled istio sidecar injection.
 >